 For self-hosted wordpress.org websites

-- A Google account to create documents and connect. with the wordpress.org website.
+- A Google account to create documents and connect it with the wordpress.org website.

 - Any browser.

 - Must have administrator access to the self-hosted wordpress.org website (i.e. only the owner can connect the add-on).

 - Jetpack plugin must be installed and active in the wordpress.org website.
 It’s compulsory to make the add-on work on self-hosted websites.

 Before following the below instructions, make sure you fulfill all the above requirements depending on your website type.

 Before using the add-on, you must install it and connect it with your WordPress website.
 To get started, open the WordPress.com for Google Docs add-on page and click on "FREE" to install the add-on.